 Where is it?
 Follow highway 11 west from Volcano Village (towards Kona).
 Turn towards the mountain at the signposted exit to Mauna Loa road (between mile markers 30 and 31).

-When to take: If you are staying at least one night in volcano village.
+When to take: If you are staying at least one night in Volcano Village.
 Clear skies are a plus.

 There are two trailheads and a picnic pavilion at the parking lot at the end of the road.
-The trail that starts west of the parking is very much worth your effort.
+The trail that starts west of the parking is worth your effort.
 A short hike on it will take you to a place where you can see rare Mauna Loa silversword plants.

 Recommended stops: New Kalapana beach (Kaimu beach park), Pohoiki black sand beach (Isaac Hale Beach park).